Brymastr/slack-action/README.md

 ## Motivation

-Slack notifications are a feature of an automated build pipelines.
-There are a few existing GitHub Actions that send slack messages but most use a predetermined format and only allow for title or subject customization.
+Slack notifications are a common feature in automated build pipelines.
+There are already a few existing GitHub Actions that send slack messages but most use a predetermined format and only allow for title or subject customization.
 This action allows for full block customization.
 I would like this action to serve as a simple, solid, and customizable slack notification action with as few dependencies as possible.

 ## Alternatives